w3c/wai-easy-checks/content/color-contrast.md

 ### Quick check

-Determine contrast levels based on viewing the page in grayscale.
+Determine contrast issues by viewing the page in grayscale.

 Click on the button below: